ernestolindo/my-dev-web-notes/SASS.md

 > Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 Ventajas:
+- Reusabilidad
+- Modularización
-- Mejor orden y estructura
+- Mejor lectura
--